NORTH AMERICA COMMUNITY COMPETITION GUIDELINES

 - College and High School Competitions

-The following additional guidelines apply to Competitions intended explicitly for college and/or high school student audiences.
-All other Guidelines in this document still apply, including, but not limited to, competition fees, prize money, and IP usage.
+The following additional guidelines apply ONLY to competitions intended explicitly for college and/or high school student audiences.
+All other guidelines in this document still apply, including, but not limited to, competition fees, prize money, and IP usage.

 - Competitions must start and finish within 14 days.

 - No more than 16 schools may participate in a given Competition.

 Note: There is no participation limit to the number of teams from those 16 schools.

 - Competitions may not be sponsored or sanctioned by an esports governing body.